json-schema-language/spec/json-schema-language.md

 standard error format.
 Implementations **SHOULD** support producing errors in this standard form.

 The standard error format is a JSON array.
-The order of this array is not specified.
+The order of the elements of this array is not specified.
 The elements of this array are JSON objects with up to three members:

 - A member with the name `instancePath`, whose value is a JSON string containing a JSON Pointer.
 This JSON Pointer will point to the part of the instance that